MightyCall Mobile MightyCall Mobile AppGoogle Play

 The wires are down

 Your mobile phone may not rely on telephone poles to ring – but your landline does.
-And in inclement weather (or if someone simply drives into a pole), telephone poles can be knocked down, taking the telephone wires with it.
+And in inclement weather (or if someone simply drives into a pole), telephone poles can be knocked down, taking the telephone wires with them.
 When that happens, no more calls.

 Call your local government and let them know that a wire is down (if you can see it) – but do not go near it yourself, as it can be dangerous.